kohkimakimoto/hq/README.md

 ## HTTP API

-HQ provides functions as a RESTful HTTP API.
+HQ core functions are provided as a RESTful HTTP API.

 Overview of endpoints: